Q What is Collegium System?

 - Hence there was a perception that the independence of the judiciary was under threat.
 This resulted in a series of cases over the years.

-A Evolution: The Judges Cases
+Q What are The Judges Cases ?

 - First Judges Case (1981) ruled that the “consultation” with the CJI in the matter of appointments must be full and effective.